Jake-guerrero/Amc-v-Cinemark/README.md

 ### *Project by Jake Guerrero*

-### *This project was originally created in Power BI, but was exported to Microsoft PowerPoint.*
+### *This project was originally created in Power BI, and exported to Microsoft PowerPoint.*
 <br/>

 ![AMC vs Cinemark](20th-CF.png)